 8. XSS protection

-When an attacker tries to infect a website by injecting malicious javascript code during an HTTP request to steal confidential information such as transaction data, personal data, etc. When being detected any cross-site scripting attacks, the XSS protection header will filter out and stop them immediately.
+When an attacker tries to infect a website by injecting malicious javascript code during an HTTP request to steal confidential information such as transaction data, personal data, etc. When any cross-site scripting attacks, the XSS protection header will filter out and stop them immediately.

 However, this filter was only available on old browsers, and it has become now unnecessary for modern browsers.
 Especially if you have already implemented a really good security policy and it’s good to just go ahead and have it in case your visitors are still using old browsers, that do not understand content security policy.